dessalines/essays/why_not_signal.md

 > Our primary interest is to make sure the extended OTF network and the Internet Freedom community are not spooked by the [Yasha Levine's] article (no pun intended).
 Fortunately all the major players in the community are together in Valencia this week - and report out from there indicates they remain comfortable with OTF/RFA.

-Clearly the US government was interested in Signal's continued use and expansion.
+Clearly the US government was **promoting Signal's continued use and expansion.**

+In 2024, Meredith Whittaker, the acting president of the Signal Foundation, [even held an interview with Lawfare](https://www.lawfaremedia.org/article/at-signal-a-revolution-in-messaging), a US state-department connected Washington DC think-tank, dedicated to US national security.

 The reason the US government hasn't tried to block or hinder Signal, _is because it's satisfied with the amount of information Signal can provide to it._